pierrepo/handson-scientific-literature-embeddings/content/embeddings.md

 - cucumber - vegetable + fruit = ?
 - sushi - japan + germany = ?
 - beer - bubble + grape = ?
 4. Try to find other word operations.
-Share your most interesting findings in a shared document.
+Share your most interesting findings with the group.